pinobatch/hello-world/cheat-sheet.md

     git diff HEAD^ HEAD
     git show HEAD

+**Exclude files or directories** from inclusion in the repository, such as intermediate object code files, converted graphics or audio, or binary releases.
+(See [gitignore docs] for how to specify paths and wildcards.)

+    nano .gitignore
+    git add .gitignore

+Or exclude files or directories only from your copy of the repository, without disclosing their paths to collaborators.

+    nano .git/info/exclude

 **Commit changes** that have been added to the cart, with a message describing the change.
 Some remotes watch for specially formatted messages and use them to trigger actions such as closing issue reports.

     git commit -m "fix #13: blah blah check if null"